randomtruffles/Dominion_League/_posts/2022-01-19-season-50-feedback-report.md

 Our responses to this question from tiers E through J, where divisions are split by time zone, indicated that a strong majority of players there prefer to keep those divisions based on time zone.
 We will not change these.

 In tiers C and D, a weak majority indicated a preference for splitting based on time zone, though a sizable proportion of players in those tiers had a strong preference for worldwide divisions.
-When discussing possible we had very few responses from these divisions so did not act - we will look again towards the end of season 50, so if you have something additional to say please do so.
+When discussing possible changes we had very few responses from these divisions so did not act - we will look again towards the end of season 50, so if you have something additional to say please do so.

 *In your tier, what are your feelings towards creating divisions based on time zones?*